-How to Convert HTML to WordPress
+How to convert HTML to WordPress

-• Using a child theme adapted from an existing theme.
+• Use a child theme adapted from an existing theme.
 This is probably the easiest route if you want to retain the old website’s design.
 With this method, you’ll use a pre-existing WordPress theme and build upon it.
 As a bonus, you can use WordPress’ powerful features right away.

 Create a new theme folder on your desktop and name it.
 We’re naming our folder as my-theme.
 After that, open your code editor and create the following files: